- Departments & Offices

 Work Release Facility

 The inmates at the facility pay $12 per day for staying at the facility and those in the work release program are released each day to go to and from their jobs with stringent rules and regulations.
-The money they make helps pay their fines, courts costs, make restitution to victims and support their family.
+The money they make helps pay their fines, and court costs, restitution to victims, and support their families.
 This also eases the burden of financial support to the taxpayer.

 Inmate Work Force

 Also housed at the Work Release Facility is the Sheriff’s Inmate Work Force.
 This group of inmates is also non-violent minimum custody level inmates.
-They work in the community under the direct supervision of an armed deputy and perform landscaping, trash pickup along roadways, parks, and waterways, minor construction, painting, and other numerous tasks.
-They work on State, County, and Town property as well as on property of charitable organizations.
-The inmates are credited between $5-$8 per hour that goes directly to paying fines and court costs.
+They work in the community under the direct supervision of an armed deputy and perform landscaping, parks, and waterways, minor construction, painting, and other numerous tasks.
+They work on State, County, and Town property as well as on the property of charitable organizations.
+The inmates are credited between $5-$8 per hour which goes directly to paying fines and court costs.
 Each year this group saves the county and municipalities within the county, thousands of dollars in the work they perform.

 The equipment used by the Sheriff’s Inmate Work Force such as mowers, weed eaters, etc. is purchased from the inmate canteen fund.
 This fund receives no tax money and is supported by the inmates’ purchases from the commissary vendor.
 This group also performs various seasonal work such as grass cutting, landscaping, and snow removal throughout the county which would otherwise be a contracted cost to the county.